Elements

 Defining elements

 Elements are defined in the config/alchemy/elements.yml file.
-Element definitions are written in YAML
+Element definitions are written in YAML.

-bin/rails g alchemy:installThe generator also creates all the other basic folders and files for setting up your website with Alchemy.
+bin/rails g alchemy:installThe generator also creates the other basic folders and files for setting up your website with Alchemy.

 # config/alchemy/elements.yml